How to Grow Sarracenia from Seed

 Once the bags are completely open you can move the pots into trays of water under the lights.
 Always maintain water in the trays; the seedlings will not tolerate drying out in the slightest.

 Transplant Your Seedlings

 After about a month of growing without a bag under lights, your small plants will have a few tube-shaped leaves and a few small roots.
 Now is the time to carefully transplant your seedlings to prevent over-crowding and provide fresh, aerated media.
 Plant approximately 6 plant per two inch pot.
 Add 2 pellets of osmocote 14-14-14 flower and vegetable slow release fertilizer in each pot.

 Over the next few months, observe your plants for a slow-down in growth.
 They will have roots to the bottom of the pot and a respectable amount of leaves, but new leaves will not be taller than the previous leaves.
 Now is the time to transplant about 3 plants into each two inch pot.
-While transplanting, add one pellet of "Osmocote 14-14-14 flower and vegetable slow release" fertilizer to each pot.
+While transplanting, add two pellets of "Osmocote 14-14-14 flower and vegetable slow release" fertilizer to each pot.
 This transplant often triggers a large growth spurt.
 Subsequent leaves will often be 2 or 3 times the size of previous leaves.
 Many experienced gardeners will grow Sarracenia under lights for the first two years.